Nothing beats the flavour of tomatoes on the vine but in this country it is to hard to get them all to ripen before the end of the season.

 4. For the best flavour, keep the tomatoes on the vine for as long as possible but when frosts are threatened, pick the remaining unripe fruit and put in an egg box, paper bag, cardboard box or drawer together with a banana, ripe apple or ripe tomato.
 This will speed the ripening process better than putting them on a windowsill.

-5. Never put ripe tomatoes in the fridge, a large part of the flavour will die.
-And for the best tomatoes on the plate… warm them gently in the sun before eating and add plenty of salt and perhaps a dash of olive oil.
+Never put ripe tomatoes in the fridge, as a large part of the flavour will die if they are cold.
+And for the best tomatoes on the plate… warm them gently in the sun before eating and add plenty of salt and perhaps a dash of olive oil and some basil leaves.

 Thanks to Zak Frost, Rita Pooles, Theresa Elgar and Jan Stevens for their contributions.
 Please add any more tips in the comments below.